drj11/drj11.github.io/2026-02-10/zx81-keyboard.md

 - HL has all bits set with `LD HL, 0xFFFF` at 0x00;
-- Within the loop both L and H are only changed by ANDing with other values (at 0x13 and preceding for L, and 0x16 and preceduing for H), this they start with all bits set, and have some of them reset.
+- Within the loop both L and H are only changed by ANDing with other values (at 0x13 and preceding for L, and 0x16 and preceduing for H), they start with all bits set, and have some of them reset.

 - `SBC A,A` at 0x10 is a fun trick: A becomes either all bits set, when carry is set, or all bits reset, when carry is reset.
 The C flag